Assemblies of God USA: Worship

 During praise and worship, participants may raise their hands as an act of worship.
 Congregational singing is usually led by a choir or worship team.
 Full drum sets, a piano, an organ, and various other instruments are frequently used.
 The type of music sung is generally popular worship choruses, such as those by Calvary Chapel and Hillsong.
 Worship is often characterized as intense and enthusiastic.

 Prayer features prominently in services.
 Services may feature moments where special prayer is offered, often with laypersons leading the prayer and the rest of the congregation audibly participating.
 During these corporate prayers, some may pray in tongues.
 While not in every service, the pastor will pray for the sick.
 This prayer may include the pastor anointing the sick with olive oil and with the assistance of church elders along with pastoral associates laying hands on the one seeking healing.

 Architecturally, smaller churches will feature bright lighting, large windows, a simple platform with a pulpit in the center, and an altar ("a bench across the front of the church below the platform").
 Larger churches will have direct access from the balcony to the main sanctuary near the platform so that respondents to altar calls can easily come forward, a large open area in front of the platform to accommodate altar call gatherings, and the platform itself is usually large to accommodate a large choir and musical instruments.
 Because the Assemblies of God practice baptism by immersion, many churches will include a baptistry at the rear of the platform.

-Structure
+Organization and leadership

 The Assemblies of God is defined in its constitution as a "cooperative fellowship" of "churches and credentialed ministers".
 It has a representative form of government derived from presbyterian polity and organized in three levels of administration: congregations, district councils and the General Council.
-The AG has, however, elements of congregational polity, which are limited by the powers of the districts and General Council to license and discipline ordained ministers.
+The AG has, however, elements of congregational polity, which are limited by the powers of the districts and AG General Council to license and discipline ministers.